 May 06,2026

-As a premier trade and technology exchange platform for showcasing the latest advances in rubber and plastics productivity, bridging supply and demand, and fostering industry collaboration, CHINAPLAS 2026 International Plastics and Rubber Exhibition will be held on an unprecedented scale of over 390,000 square meters, serving as a “real-world laboratory” for translating policy into practice and a critical vantage point for gaining insight into industry trends and technological directions.
-With the theme “Transformation, Collaboration, and Co-creating Sustainability,” the event is scheduled for April 21–24, 2026, at the National Exhibition and Convention Center (Shanghai) in Hongqiao, helping the industry seize new opportunities amid the transformative currents of our time.
+As a premier platform for showcasing the latest advancements in rubber and plastics manufacturing, bridging supply and demand, and fostering industry collaboration, CHINAPLAS 2026 will unfold across an expansive 390,000+ square meters, serving as a real‑world “living laboratory” for translating policies into action and a vital window into emerging industry trends and technological directions.
+With the theme “Transform, Collaborate, Co‑Create Sustainability,” the event is scheduled to take place from April 21 to 24, 2026, at the National Exhibition and Convention Center (Shanghai–Hongqiao), helping the industry seize new opportunities amid the currents of our times.

-The proposal for the 15th Five-Year Plan explicitly calls for fostering and expanding emerging and future industries, accelerating the development of strategic emerging industry clusters in areas such as new energy, new materials, aerospace, and the low-altitude economy, and promoting quantum technology, biomanufacturing, hydrogen and fusion energy, brain–machine interfaces, embodied intelligence, and sixth-generation mobile communications as new drivers of economic growth.
-The rise of these emerging fields is continuously broadening the application horizons of rubber and plastic materials, while also opening up new avenues for growth in the rubber and plastics industry—a critical foundational sector within manufacturing.
+The “15th Five-Year Plan” proposal explicitly calls for fostering and expanding emerging and future industries, accelerating the development of strategic emerging industry clusters in areas such as new energy, new materials, aerospace, and the low‑altitude economy, and promoting quantum technology, biomanufacturing, hydrogen and nuclear fusion energy, brain–computer interfaces, embodied intelligence, and sixth‑generation mobile communications as new drivers of economic growth.
+The rise of these cutting‑edge fields continues to broaden the application horizons of rubber and plastic materials, while also opening up fresh avenues for growth in the rubber and plastics sector—an essential pillar of manufacturing.

 “CHINAPLAS 2026 International Plastics and Rubber Exhibition” precisely captures industry trends, brings together leading global exhibitors, and builds an innovative industrial ecosystem through cutting-edge technological exhibits.

-The proposal for the 15th Five-Year Plan calls for “fully implementing the ‘Artificial Intelligence Plus’ initiative” and “seizing the commanding heights in the application of AI across industries to comprehensively empower all sectors.”
-At the start of 2026, a series of policy measures were rolled out one after another, with localities accelerating the integrated innovation of “AI plus manufacturing.”
-From upgrading industrial-chain collaboration to providing targeted support to small and medium-sized enterprises, AI technology is now being fully embedded across all stages of the manufacturing process.
+The “15th Five-Year Plan” proposal calls for the “comprehensive implementation of the ‘AI Plus’ initiative,” aiming to seize the commanding heights in AI‑driven industrial applications and provide all‑round empowerment across thousands of industries.
+At the very start of 2026, a series of policy measures were rolled out one after another, with localities accelerating the integrated innovation of “AI + Manufacturing.”
+From upgrading industrial‑chain collaboration to delivering targeted support to small and medium‑sized enterprises, artificial intelligence technologies are now being fully embedded into every stage of the manufacturing process.

 “CHINAPLAS 2026 International Plastics and Rubber Exhibition” will bring the smart, green future to life through immersive, real‑world demonstrations.